-This is hard doctrine, but the perfection that both the Father and the Son are talking about is in the scriptures we have been given.
-And the broken heart and contrite spirit is the essential and necessary key.
-For without it, as Nephi explained above, the ends of the law, the Law of Redemption, cannot be satisfied.
-Otherwise the Father cannot perfect us through the Atonement of His Son, and the Son cannot present us personally to His Father, the Creator of worlds without end, as being holy and without spot.
+This is hard doctrine, but the perfection that both the Father and the Son are talking about in the scriptures, and the broken heart and contrite spirit is the essential and necessary key we have been given.
+For without it, as Lehi explained above, the ends of the law, the Law of Redemption, cannot be satisfied.
+Otherwise the Father cannot perfect us through the Atonement of His Son, and the Son cannot present us personally to His Father, Creator of worlds without end, as being holy and without spot.

 The Latter-Day Babylonian Captivity

 When the gospel was restored through the Prophet Joseph Smith the instructions were to take the gospel to the world, first to the Gentiles, then the Jews.
 An essential part of the message was to leave worldly Babylon and come into the Church of Jesus Christ of Latter-day Saints.
 The Church was to be a refuge from the storm, from Babylon.
 On Nov 3,1831 the Lord said: